 We provide a nominee company secretarial service to ensure that important statutory requirements are fulfilled, leaving the day to day running of the company to the directors.
 We ensure that all the company's statutory requirements are met, including the filing of the accounts and annual returns (subject to the receipt of all requisite documents).
 Other secretarial services include: -

 When you register and form a company in the Republic of Ireland to do business there, you are going to want to have a bank account in the country to handle your transactions.
-At Coddan, as part of our companies registration service in Republic of Ireland, we can help you to open a business account with one of the leading banks in the Republic of Ireland, such as Bank of Ireland.
+At Coddan, as part of our companies formation service in Republic of Ireland, we can help you to open a business account with one of the leading banks in the Republic of Ireland, such as Bank of Ireland.
 This includes making an application directly to the relevant bank on behalf of your company.

-However, depending on what type of company you are registering, it may be necessary for one director to attend a branch of the bank for a meeting and to confirm their and the company's identity.
+However, depending on what type of company you are forming, it may be necessary for one director to attend a branch of the bank for a meeting and to confirm their and the company's identity.
 We will set up a meeting with the bank for the relevant company personnel, at a conveniently located branch in Dublin.

 Before opening a new business account, a bank will need a number of official documents, including the certificate of incorporation and memorandum and articles of association.
 We can prepare these and others for you and submit them as part of the application.
 In circumstances where company personnel are not known to the bank, additional information is required, such as an official letter, from a solicitor or local bankers, confirming their identity.